itcarroll/basic-R-lesson/docs/_slides/types.md

 ===

-All elements of an vector must be the same type, so when you attempt to combine different types they will be coerced to the most flexible type.
+All elements of a vector must be the same type, so when you attempt to combine different types they will be coerced to the most flexible type.